aajolly/TechChallengeApp/solution.md

 ### Pre-requisites
 - AWS Account for deploying infrastructure
-- AWS IAM User with the following attributes:
+- AWS IAM User with the following attributes (created as part of cloudformation template)
   - **Permissions**: `AmazonEC2ContainerRegistryFullAccess` & `AmazonECS_FullAccess`
   - **Access**: Programmatic Only